mikkelworld/mikkelworld/README.md

 An Angular/Firebase SaaS web app that combines user training, a CRM system, dynamic landing pages and a resource library.
 It's designed and tailored to a specific client and their partners.
 Get in touch if you're interested in learning more about it.

 ## Contact me
-Want to work together?
+Want to work with me?
 Get in touch!

 [![Email badge](https://shields.io/badge/-Email-white?logo=gmail)](mailto:mikkel@cleverly.no)
 [![Website badge](https://shields.io/badge/-Website-white?logo=html5)](https://cleverly.no)